-The Board noted that while it found the data provided by the independent third-party generally useful it recognized its limitations, including in particular that the data may vary depending on the end date selected and that the results of the performance comparisons may vary depending on the selection of the peer group.
-The Board noted that the fund outperformed its benchmark index for the one-year period and underperformed for the three-, five- and ten-year periods ended December 31, 2023.
-The Board also noted that the fund outperformed its peer group median for the one-, five- and ten-year periods and underperformed for the three-year period ended December 31, 2023.
-The Board took into account management's discussion of the fund's performance, including the favorable performance relative to the benchmark index for the one-year period and relative to its peer group median for the one-, five- and ten-year periods.
+The Board noted that while it found the data provided by the independent third-party generally useful it recognized its limitations, including in particular that the data may vary depending on the end date selected and the results of the performance comparisons may vary depending on the selection of the peer group.
+The Board noted that the fund outperformed its benchmark index and peer group median for the one- and five-year periods and underperformed for the three- and ten-year periods ended December 31, 2023.
+The Board took into account management's discussion of the fund's performance, including the favorable performance relative to the benchmark index and the peer group for the one- and five-year periods.
 The Board concluded that the fund's performance has generally been in line with or outperformed the historical performance of comparable funds.

 Fees and expenses.
 The Board reviewed comparative information prepared by an independent third-party provider of fund data, including, among other data, the fund's contractual and net management fees (and subadvisory fees, to the extent available) and total expenses as compared to similarly situated investment companies deemed to be comparable to the fund in light of the nature, extent and quality of the management and advisory and subadvisory services provided by the Advisor and the Subadvisor.
 The Board considered the fund's ranking within a smaller group of peer funds chosen by the independent third-party provider, as well as the fund's ranking within a broader group of funds.
 In comparing the fund's contractual and net management fees to those of comparable funds, the Board noted that such fees include both advisory and administrative costs.
-The Board noted that net management fees and net total expenses are higher than the peer group median.
+The Board noted that net management fees and net total expenses for the fund are higher than the peer group median.